dmamonov/trumbo/README.md

  - [ ] Create a pitch script
  - [ ] Record a 3-5 minutes presentation video

+## Guidance on Tech/Repo/Process

+While it will be really great to have a resulting code integrated together into single interactive application, that is really hard to achieve and probably not necessary for the scope of the hackathon.

+This is why the aim is to implement different pieces of functionality separately and combine them together in the final demo-video.

+It will be great to have an interactive part as an application, but not everything have to be there.

+ - Feel free do to your part of project in your own repository (if you like)
+ - Feel free to use any language for the project (of your choice)
+ - Feel free to use any technology (if you need)
+ - Feel free to use any IDE/Tool for work (you prefer)

+P.S. `python3` is totally fine.

 ## Resources to Check

  - [Trumbo film](https://en.wikipedia.org/wiki/Trumbo_(2015_film)) - watch the movie if you are curious about the project name